vitormcruz/sandbox/README.md

    }
 ```

-With this description I can:
+With this description I can generate, dynamically:

-1. Generate, dynamically, a web form that validates the required fields and that the age is an Integer => 18;
+1. a web form that validates the required fields and that the age is an Integer => 18;
-2. Generate, dynamically, validations on the server side;
+2. validations on the server side;
-3. Generate, dynamically, an object mother builder class that builds valid Employee classes;
+3. an object mother builder class that builds valid Employee classes;
+4. an entire web API;
-4. The sky is the limit....
+5. The sky is the limit....

 ###Vaadin UI generation based on Magritte
 ###Test generation based on Magritte